MicrosoftDocs/appcenter-docs/docs/sdk/crashes/uwp.md

 ## Handled Errors

 App Center also allows you to track errors by using handled exceptions.
-In order to do so, use the `TrackError` method:
+To do so, use the `TrackError` method:

 ```csharp
 try {